taurusilver7/next-auth/README.md

 Refactor the starter template to suit the authentication module.

-Get UI snippets from [tailblocks](https://tailblocks.cc) to build the navbar,
+Get UI snippets from [tailblocks](https://tailblocks.cc) to build the navbar.
+Add shadcn-ui components necessary for form building.

+Create a route group, auth for register & login pages.
+Add [formik](https://formik.org/docs/overview) and [yup](https://www.npmjs.com/package/yup), a schema builder for runtime value parsing and validation packages to the application.

 ## Deploy on Vercel